 Breweries to Sample for American Craft Beer Week

 Make sure you plan stops at the Daytona Beach area’s numerous microbreweries during the week of May 12 to celebrate American Craft Beer Week:

-Ormond Brewing Company – As the area’s first craft brewery, Ormond Brewing Company features a taproom with growler filling station and outdoor beer garden where you can relax by the fire pit, listen to live music and order food for direct delivery from a number of local restaurants nearby.
+Ormond Brewing Company – As the area’s first craft brewery, Ormond Brewing Company features a taproom with growler filling station and outdoor beer garden where you can relax by the fire pit (and where I got some cheap fire pit ideas for my backyard for this Summer), listen to live music and order food for direct delivery from a number of local restaurants nearby.
 With 10 distinct beers like the Kickstart Cream Ale, Hop Hazard IPA and the Backwater Black IBA, you’re sure to find a favorite.

 Tomoka Brewery – Serving award-winning craft brews made in-house and delicious beer-crust gourmet pizzas, Tomoka Brewery in Ormond Beach is a great stop before or after the beach.
 To celebrate its gold medal winner—the Elvis’ Peanut Butter and Banana Sandwich Brown Ale—the brewpub will host Elvis Day Saturday, April 26, with a costume contest and chocolate and bacon infused versions of the specialty ale on tap.